adam-26/intl-fmt/README.md

  * `Formatter`: IntlFormatter - a named instance of the `default` export, to make browser usage easier
  * `addLocaleData: function`: Used to add additional locale data into the current environment
  * `defineMessages: function`: A utility method for provide a hook to babel plugins to messages at build time
+ * `StringBuilderFactory`: The default factory method used to format `message` strings
+ * `ArrayBuilderFactory`: An alternative factory method that can be used to return formatted `message` strings as arrays

 ### Locale Data